Widodo urges stay home after Indonesia confirms omicron - ExBulletin

 Widodo urges stay home after Indonesia confirms omicron

-JAKARTA, Indonesia (AP) Indonesian President Joko Widodo urged people and government officials to refrain from travel abroad after the country detected its first case of the omicron variant of the coronavirus in a cleaning worker in a hospital in Jakarta.
+Indonesian President Joko Widodo called on the public and government officials to refrain from travel abroad after the country detected its first case of the omicron variant of the coronavirus in a hospital cleaning worker

 The patient has no symptoms and is quarantined at the Athletes’ Village emergency hospital, where the person was working.
 The government established the facility in March 2020 to treat patients with COVID-19 and as a quarantine place for Indonesians returning from abroad.